gnss-sdr/geniuss-place/_design-forces/01-accuracy.md

 |  **SEP**   | $$ 0.51 \left(\sigma_E^2+\sigma_N^2+\sigma_U^2\right) $$ | 50 % | The radius of sphere centered at the true position, containing the position estimate in 3D with probability of 50 % |
 |-----

-with the standard deviations, in case of a static receiver, computed as:
+with the standard deviations, in the case of a static receiver, computed as:

 $$ \sigma_E^{(\text{static accuracy})} = \sqrt{\frac{1}{L-1}\sum_{l=1}^L \left(E[l]- E_{ref}\right)^2} ,$$